shrutipatel11/priceRecommentation/docs/index.md

 ---

 # Introduction/Background
 Housing price instability was an important cause of the 2007-2008 US recession[1].
 Predicting property’s value to forecast such depressions was consequential thereafter.
-We are using the Ames Housing Dataset[2] which describes sales of individual housing properties in Ames, Iowa in 2006-2010.
+Some of the past works include regression techniques[2][3] and dimensionality reduction to improve house prediction model’s accuracy[4].
+We are using the Ames Housing Dataset[5] which describes sales of individual housing properties in Ames, Iowa in 2006-2010.
 This dataset contains 2930 observations and 80 explanatory features such as property’s sale price, finish quality, construction, and remodeling year.
 It provides a comprehensive understanding of factors that influence housing price negotiations.

 # Problem